Indonesia

 Building a specialized fishing boat at Padang

-In Indonesia, there exists a wide variety of traditional fishing boat designs.
-Most of them are variations of standard types, which were adapted to local needs and conditions.
-And many of them are not systematically described yet.
-This article tries…
+In Indonesia, there is a wide variety of traditional fishing boat designs.
+Most of them are variations of standard types adapted to local needs and conditions, and many of them have not been systematically described yet.
+This article presents one…

 Mentawai Hunting bows

-Hunting bows are the main hunting weapon for the Mentawai people and are very personal items for a hunter.
-They have great skills in using them and practice shooting from childhood onwards.
+Hunting bows are the primary hunting weapon for the Mentawai people and are very personal items for a hunter.
+They have excellent skills in using them and practice shooting from childhood onwards.
 During my stay with the Mentawais, I looked…

 Flying fox hunting